 Here’s everything you need to know about black beans vs pinto beans.
-What are beans, what’s the difference between pinto beans vs black beans, what’s the health benefits of them, how do you cook them, plus 20 black and pinto beans recipes to help you incorporate more of these heart-healthy legumes into your diet.
+What are beans, what’s the difference between pinto beans vs black beans, how do you cook them, plus 20 black and pinto beans recipes to help you incorporate more of these heart-healthy legumes into your diet.

 Two bowls sitting on a table - one filled with uncooked black beans and the other with uncooked pinto beans.
 A knife, tomatoes, jalapenos, cilantro and onions sit next to the bowls.

-Beans are healthy, affordable and super easy to make.
+Beans are delicious, affordable and super easy to make.
 They’re also rich with plant protein and loaded with fiber.
 But what’s the difference between black beans vs pinto beans?

 Three difference plastic bags of dried pinto beans and black beans